Take a look at our top five tips, from household bills to home insurance, to help make every penny count.

 While you’re taking a closer look at your household outgoings, it’s worth noting that there are ways to save on your home insurance too.

 Combining policies is a great place to start.
-Not only can you join together your buildings and contents insurance, but you can get a great deal with Admiral MultiCover, which bundles your vehicle and home insurance into one discounted policy.
+Not only can you join together your buildings and contents insurance, but you can get a great deal with Admiral MultiCover, which bundles your car, van and home insurance into one discounted policy.
 And another plus is that you’ll only have one renewal date to remember!

 Choosing to have a higher excess - the amount you pay towards the cost of a claim - can also mean your insurance prices are lower, but you should make sure this is something you could afford in the event of a claim.